Thinking of getting the new iPhone 13 or iPhone 13 Pro, but wondering if you should wait for next year's iPhone 14

-Thinking of getting the new iPhone 11, iPhone 11 Pro, and iPhone 11 Pro Max but wondering if you should wait for next year's iPhone 12 instead?
-Get both.
-Apple makes it easy to get an updated iPhone every year with its iPhone Upgrade program, which lets you choose the carrier you want.
+Apple makes it easy to get an updated iPhone every year with its iPhone Upgrade program (opens in new tab), which lets you choose the carrier you want.
 Apple also throws in AppleCare+, which will protect your new phone.

-But carriers have been offering early-upgrade plans for years now, and at a lower price than Apple.
-If you're considering getting your new phone through Apple's program, here's what you need to know — and how it compares to other options.
+Is Apple's iPhone upgrade program worth it?
+Prices have changed this year in respect to the new storage options, including the 1TB iPhone 13 Pro.
+So if you're considering getting your new phone through Apple's program, here's what you need to know — and how it compares to other options.

 What Is the iPhone Upgrade Program?